 - meats, such as turkey, beef, and pork

-In addition, some manufacturers fortify their foods with vitamin D. These fortified foods provide most of the vitamin D content in the diet of those living in the United States, according to the NIH.
-These sources include:
+In addition, some manufacturers fortify their foods with vitamin D. These fortified foods provide most of the vitamin D content in the diet of those living in the United States, according to the

 - many brands of milk alternatives, such as soy, oat, and almond milk